Jacxk/all-spigot-nms/README.md

 All the NMS version. [click here](/spigot_versions)\
 Description on compiling the Jar file. [click here](/src)

+*NOTE: This only works for Windows out of the box, you can edit it to make work for linux*

 *I'm not distributing anything, please don't sue me Mojang.*